-A view is a representation of a whole system from the perspective of a single viewpoint.
+A View is a representation of a whole system or subsystem from the perspective of a single viewpoint.
+Views are allowed to import other elements including other packages and other views that conform to the viewpoint.

-• /viewpoint:Viewpoint[1]
+• /viewpoint: Viewpoint

-The viewpoint for this View, derived from the supplier of the <<conform>> dependency whose client is this View.
+The viewpoint for this View, derived from the supplier of the "conform" dependency whose client is this View.

 - [1] A view can only own element import, package import, comment, and constraint elements. - [2] The view is constructed in accordance with the methods and languages that are specified as part of the viewpoint.
 SysML does not define the specific methods.
-The precise semantic of this constraint is a semantic variation point.
+The precise semantics of this constraint is a semantic variation point.